Cratosart/hhapi/READMEeng.md

 ### Environment variables

-The program takes keys from environment variable.
+The program takes key from environment variable.
-Place an .env file in the root directory with the following parameters:
+Place the .env file in the root directory with the following options:

 ```